swimjones/jekyll-now/_posts/2018-5-01-Being-Realistic.md

 ---
 layout: post
-title: Being "Realistic" Is Overrated.
+title: Being Realistic Is Overrated.
 ---

 I meet a lot of entrepreneurs, and I can say with confidence that most come off as a little bit delusional.
 It's not wrong— in fact, I think it's required in any honest attempt at something groundbreaking.